This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 The highest total MCAT score possible is 528.
 However, even the top schools in the country don’t expect a perfect score.

-Yes, 514 is a good MCAT score!
-It means you scored within the 92nd percentile and it is well above the national average.
-That said, whether or not a 514 is competitive completely depends on the schools you are applying for.
+A score of 514 means you scored within the 88th percentile, and it is well above the national average.
+Whether or not a 514 is competitive depends on the schools you are applying for.

-A 508 is a good MCAT score compared to the national average.
-However, a 508 isn’t always considered competitive.
-Having a good score completely depends on which schools you are applying for.
+A score of 508 is above the national average and is considered a good score.
+The importance of achieving a good score depends on which schools you are applying for.

 Remember, there’s nothing wrong with trying again!
 If you have to retake the MCAT to achieve the best score possible, go for it.
 Retaking the MCAT will only begin to look bad after two or more retakes.
 Also, ensure that you have a new plan of attack!
 Only retake the test if you’re sure that you’ll improve your MCAT score.